optimuslib/optimus/README.md

 ```bash
 docker run -it -v $(pwd):/home/optimus/localwork --workdir /home/optimus/localwork -p 8888:8888 optimuslib/optimus:latest
 ```
-On the output you will see the url and token to access the jupyter notebook interface.
+The output will provide the URL and token to access the Jupyter notebook interface.

-When accessing there you can execute the notebooks available on the `notebook` directory.
+Upon accessing Jupyter, you can execute the notebooks available in the `notebook` directory.

-If you want to get a bash terminal within the container you can either launch one through the [jupyter notebook interface](http://localhost:8888) or via docker as:
+If you want to get a bash terminal within the container, you can either launch one through the [jupyter notebook interface](http://localhost:8888) or via docker as:

 ```bash
 docker run -it --rm -v $(pwd):/home/optimus/localwork --workdir /home/optimus/localwork optimuslib/optimus:latest
 ```
-In the terminal, you can execute your python files by running:
+In the terminal, you can execute your Python files by running:

 ```bash
 python3 <file_name.py>